vamshi9/TWILIO-Text-Messages/README.md

 # Text-Messages
-Send text messages using twilio through node  server
+Send text messages using TWILIO Gateway through node server

 ##Step 1 :
   Copy the code into your editor